nozarilab/2023Acharya_evoked_ieeg/README.md

 Edit the *ROOTDIR* variable in the **config.py** file to reflect the location of the dataset in your machine.

 ## Run experiment
-Make sure you are within the created virtual environment: \
+Make sure you are within the created virtual environment:

     conda activate <env name>

+Make sure you are working in the *2023Acharya_evoked_ieeg* directory and run the experiment.py code to generate the results shown in the paper:

+    python experiment.py

+The results will be stored in the path indicated by the *OUTPUT_PATH* variable

+## Plotting results
+Once the results are generated in the *OUTPUT_PATH* folder, you can plot them by calling the routines in **plotter.py**.
+For example, the plots in figure 2 of the paper can be plotted using the following commands:

+    python -i plotter.py
+    >>> plot_fig2()

+This should plot the following figure: